champierre/ml2scratch/README.zh-cn.md

 Click, specify the file download destination, and press the "Save" button.
 The learning data will be saved as a file &lt;numerical string&gt;.json.

+The project itself is not saved automatically like a normal Scratch, so select "File" > "Save to your computer" and save it on your PC as a .sb3 file.

+To reopen a saved project, choose "File" > "Load from your computer" and select the saved .sb3 file.
+After that, upload the learning data.

 The saved learning data can be uploaded in the "upload learning data" block.

 <img src="images/en/upload.png" />